degville/snap-docs/docs/reference/development/interfaces/installing-snap-on-red-hat.md

 The packages for RHEL are in the distribution's respective [Extra Packages for Enterprise Linux](https://fedoraproject.org/wiki/EPEL) (EPEL) repository.
 The instructions for adding this repository diverge slightly between RHEL9, RHEL 8 and RHEL 7, which is why they're listed separately below.

-> :information_source: If you need to know which version of Red Hat you're running, type `cat /etc/redhat-release`.
+> ⓘ  If you need to know which version of Red Hat you're running, type `cat /etc/redhat-release`.

 If you don't already have the EPEL repository added to your distribution, it can be added as follows: